Diving in Cocos Island

-By day and night this site will definitely be a highlight of your diving at Cocos Island.
+By day and night this site will definitely be a highlight of your diving trip to Cocos Island.

 Punta Maria - is an underwater mountain lying 500m off the southwest coast of Cocos Island.
 It is a made up of a large crown at 25m surrounded by deeper sloping walls, and a couple of pinnacles rising to 20m to the north.

 Currents can rush over this site so it's best to begin your dive by descending down the mooring line to 30m and then following the surrounding wall with either the crown on your left or right shoulder depending upon the current.